vancesteven/PlanetProfile/README.md

 The main code is called from an input file containing all the planetary data.
 Ideally, no tweaks to the main code are needed in order to change the outputs of the model.

 PREREQUISITES:
-  @ Matlab, with Curve Fitting Toolbox
+  @ Matlab Curve Fitting Toolbox
+  @ Matlab Optimization Toolbox
   @ Refprop is required for NH3 solutions: https://www.nist.gov/refprop
       $ Due to various complications it is not currently implemented.